mjsir911/CrowdNet/docs/README.md

 next navigate to specified directory

-    cd crowdnet
+    cd CrowdNet

 You should see the contents of the repository's filesystem

-Then run virtualenv
+Then run virtualenv to initialize a virtual environment in the folder ``venv``

     virtualenv venv